-Delta Hospice is committed to improving care by passing on our knowledge through regular education and training programs.
-An introductory hospice training program for volunteers and care providers is usually held twice a year.
+Delta Hospice is committed to education by passing on our knowledge through regular training programs.
+An introductory hospice and palliative care training program for volunteers and care providers is usually held twice a year.

 Additional specialty training programs are held throughout the year, and professional and community education and awareness is ongoing.

-Hospice training is offered for potential volunteer hospice workers and health care providers.
-In the initial 27-hour training, participants are taught the “Art of Presence” which focuses on listening without judging or giving advice, respect for personal beliefs, and the need for confidentiality.
-The course includes the philosophy of hospice palliative care, needs of patients and families, support measures at the end of life, dying, grief and loss, spirituality, community resources, self-care, and working with the health care team.
+Hospice and Palliative Care training is offered for potential volunteer hospice workers and health care providers.
+In the initial 30-hour training, participants are taught the “Art of Presence” which focuses on listening without judging or giving advice, respect for personal beliefs, and the need for confidentiality.
+The course includes the philosophy of hospice palliative care, needs of patients and families, understanding living with dying, grief and loss, spirituality, community resources, self-care, and working with the health care team.

 Registration is required as there is a limited number of spots for participants.
 A small fee is charged for the course.